The hyperbolic positive energy theorem: Positivity for asymptotically hyperbolic Riemannian manifolds

-Using a deformation of the metric as in \cite[Corollary~1.4]{CGNP} when $n\ge 4$ (one can alternatively invoke \cite[Theorem~1.2]{ChDelayAH} when $n\ge 8$), and the fact that every three dimensional manifold is spin together with the usual Positive Energy Theorem~\cite{CJL}, one obtains the following variation of Theorem~\ref{T22VII18.1}:
+We also note the following result: \footnote{The hypotheses have been chosen for simplicity, the result holds under much more general asymptotic conditions, compare Remark~\ref{r14IX19.1}.}

-\begin{theorem} Let $({M},g)$, $ n \geq 3$, be a manifold with scalar curvature $R[g] \ge -n(n-1)$ with a metric which is smoothly conformally compactifiable with spherical conformal infinity.
-Suppose that in the coordinates of \eq{5XI18.1} the metric $g$ approaches the hyperbolic metric as $O(r^{-n})$ and assume that $R[g]+n(n-1)=O(r^{-n-1})$.
+\begin{theorem} {Assume that Conjecture~\ref{T30X18.1} is true in a dimension $n\ge 3$}.
+Let $({M},g)$, be an $n$-dimensional manifold with scalar curvature $R[g] \ge -n(n-1)$ with a metric which is smoothly conformally compactifiable and with spherical conformal infinity.
+Suppose that in the coordinates of \eq{5XI18.1} the metric $g$ approaches the hyperbolic metric $\mathring g$ as $O(r^{-n})$, and assume that $R[g]+n(n-1)=O(r^{-n-1})$.
 Then the total energy-momentum vector of $({M},g)$ \emph{cannot} be timelike past-pointing. \end{theorem}